bravegrumpy/merther/src/misunderstood/chapters/06_Necessary.md

 In response, Tess leaned back to behind the bar, and bit her lip, smirking as if nothing unusual had happened.
 Veronica thought that Tess&rsquo;s confident demeanor would be positively infuriating if she weren&rsquo;t so alluring.

 The bar started to finally calm down a bit, and Tess was starting to clear tables.
-Veronia felt  a tug on her hair, immediatly folloed by a tickle of long, soft hair on the back of her neck.
+Veronica felt  a tug on her hair, immediately followed by a tickle of long, soft hair on the back of her neck.
 She let out a hopefully discrete gasp.

 &ldquo;You can stay here tonight -- free of charge -- if you don&rsquo;t mind sharing&rdquo;, Veronica felt the hot whisper in her ear, and a firm palm across the small of her back.
-She responeded by casually throwing her arm across Tess&rsquo;s shoulders, to avoid the impulse to nuzzle into the bosom that was now awkwardly close to her chin.
+She responded by casually throwing her arm across Tess&rsquo;s shoulders, to avoid the impulse to nuzzle into the bosom that was now awkwardly close to her chin.
 Veronica felt warmth between her legs that she was fairly certain was not from the tavern itself.

-The idea of sharing a room in a tavern terrified Veronia, but sounded better than the alternative.
+The idea of sharing a room in a tavern terrified Veronica, but sounded better than the alternative.
 Arriving home intoxicated would entice questions.
 Questions she did *not* want to answer.
 It wasn&rsquo;t unusual for Veronica to sleep at the castle when King Arthur had noble guests.

 Veronica decided that Tess was less dangerous than the greedy king.
 Veronica gulped, as she could still almost feel the king&rsquo;s caustic shaft in her throat.
 Besides, at that moment Tess was the most beautiful woman Veronia had ever laid eyes on.

 Suddenly, there was a loud clatter followed by an immense cheer from the entire taver.
-Veronica jumped, as Tess quickly sqweezed her side, then untangled herself to go resolve the issue.
-Tess remained chipper and congradulatory as she helped the party clean up their mess.
+Veronica jumped, as Tess quickly squeezed her side, then untangled herself to go resolve the issue.
+Tess remained chipper and congratulatory as she helped the party clean up their mess.

 A gruff &ldquo;You okay there miss?&rdquo; shocked Veronica out of her reverie.